cookm346/median_split_simulation/README.md

 <br />

-### Run simulation for correlation and t-test with top and bottom 33% split simulation
+### Run simulation for correlation and t-test with median split simulation

 Here I generate an x and y variable from a known distribution, conduct a correlation, conduct a median split and t-test, then record the p values